dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

    - Period : This year
    - Org Unit : Country

-3. Review the Line List interface
+3. Open the list listing app and review the line list interface

 4. Review the line list in Event Reports